Andrew Omobamidele

-Andrew Abiola Omobamidele (born 23 June 2002) is an Irish professional footballer who plays as a defender for side Strasbourg and the Republic of Ireland national team.
+Andrew Abiola Omobamidele (born 23 June 2002) is an Irish professional footballer who plays as a defender for Belgian Pro League club Anderlecht, on loan from side Strasbourg and the Republic of Ireland national team.

 Early life

 Omobamidele was born in Leixlip, County Kildare, to an Irish mother and a Nigerian father.
 As a youth, he played for the Dublin District Schoolboys League representative side alongside fellow future Irish international Gavin Bazunu.

 Club career

 Norwich City

 On 23 December 2020, Omobamidele signed a new professional contract with Norwich City.

 He made his debut for Norwich on 16 January 2021 as a substitute in a 2–1 Championship league win against Cardiff City.

 Omobamidele's first start for Norwich was on in a 1–1 draw to Preston North End on 2 April 2021, when he played the full 90 minutes and was awarded Man of the Match.
 On 11 September 2021, he made his Premier League debut, playing the full 90 minutes in a 1–0 loss to Arsenal at the Emirates Stadium.
 On 31 October 2021, Omobamidele scored his first Premier League goal, which was also his first goal in senior football, heading home the equaliser from a corner in an eventual 2–1 loss to Leeds United at Carrow Road.
+In April 2023, he became the youngest player to captain the club in 42 years, in a 0–0 draw with Rotherham United.